 It has never been more important to practice NASRO's triad model of the SRO: Teacher, Counselor, Cop.

-It has never been more important to have a clear and well-written MOU.
+It has never been more important to have a clear and well-written MOU, to comprehend current case law, and to understand the parameters of the SRO's authority.

 It has never been more important for us to recognize that every SRO is an ambassador for their agency and for law enforcement in general.

-And it has certainly never been more important for every school-based law enforcement officer and security professional to be committed to the values of diversity, equity and inclusion in our schools, our careers and our lives.
+And it has certainly never been more important for every SRO to be committed to the values of diversity, equity and inclusion in our schools, our careers and our lives.

 See our conference page for additional details.
-Conference registration is now open.
+Registration is open.

 INTRODUCING OUR 2021 OSROA SCHOOL SAFETY CONFERENCE PRESENTERS: